andymwat/GBEmu/README.md

 | Tetris                      | Fully playable.                                                                                                                                    |
 | Tetris 2                    | Same as the original Tetris.                                                                                                                                                                            |
  ## Known Issues
-  - Sprites that go off-screen at all disappear.
-This is most easily seen in Kirby's Dreamland, when you fly up to the top of the screen
   - Sound is buggy, and can sometime desync with the video.
 It is very dependent upon CPU speed.
 Faster systems will cause the sound to play faster and at a higher pitch.
+This also seems to affect Windows more than Linux, possibly due to the higher precision of usleep vs. SDL_Delay.